-Verisk provides detailed, analytics of weather, climate, and environmental perils to help you understand and manage risk to better allocate field staff, improve customer satisfaction, reduce workflow cycle time, and support growth.
+Verisk provides detailed analytics of weather, climate, and environmental perils to help you understand and manage risk, better allocate field staff, improve customer satisfaction, shorten workflow cycles, and support profitability.

-Changing weather patterns are creating new challenges for insurers that cover hail events and the severe thunderstorms that often produce them.
-This report analyzes U.S. hail activity in 2020 including breakdowns of severe weather events and the most active states and counties.
+Changing weather patterns are creating new challenges as the footprint grows for frequent hail events and the severe thunderstorms that often produce them.

 You will soon be redirected to the 3E website.
 If the page has not redirected, please visit the 3E site here.
 Please visit our newsroom to learn more about this agreement: Verisk Announces Sale of 3E Business to New Mountain Capital.